 Code: Total Drama Reality: A dysfunctional group of veteran reality show contestants end up being bodyguards to a lonely girl and her computer.
 They help her to save her friends from her psychotic "brother."

-Cultstuck: A young boy tries to stop a cult of terrorists from thinking of him as The Messiah.
-He fails, mostly because he needs said cult to shelter him from the dystopic, tyrannical government that also considers him The Messiah.
+Cultstuck: A young boy tries to stop a cult of terrorists from thinking of him as a Messianic Archetype.
+He fails, mostly because he needs said cult to shelter him from the dystopic, tyrannical government that also considers him a Messianic Archetype.

 > Karkat: half-heartedly attend your own wriggling day celebrations: A Jerkass who swears a lot celebrates his birthday with a bunch of people who worship his every movement.
 He spends the entire fic complaining about this.

 Cupcakes: A cheerful baker has her friend help her get the needed ingredients for making baked goods.

 Alternatively: A girl's life is ruined when her best friend bakes her delicious pastries.